 - Quit iTunes on your Mac.

-- In the Choose iTunes Library screen, select Create Library.
+In the Choose iTunes Library screen, click on Create Library.

-- Name your new iTunes Library "iCloud-Music-Library" or something equally catchy.
+Name your new iTunes Library "iCloud-Music-Library" or something equally catchy, then click Save.

-- In the Finder, go to the menu bar and Go > Home, then select the Music folder.
+In the Finder, go to your Music folder.

-- Find your original iTunes library folder and click on it, then select iTunes Media > Music.
+Find your original iTunes library folder (it should be named "iTunes") and double-click it, then select iTunes Music.

 - Repeat until you've moved the all the songs you want to your secondary iTunes library.